-This worksheet is an excellent way to develop children’s use of sentence starters in creative writing.
+This worksheet is an excellent way to develop children’s use of sentence starters for writing.
 There are a number of activities that help children understand the effect their writing has on the reader, which can be taught in a single lesson or spread over a number of sessions.

-There are images to give children ideas for their writing, and creative writing challenges based on sentence openings.
+There are images to give children ideas for their writing, and creative writing challenges based on sentence openers.

 It’s a great way to revise previous learning, and to experiment with new ideas.